-Shae Hopkins is the executive director and chief executive officer of KET, the only statewide broadcast and multimedia network in Kentucky, used by more than one million Kentuckians each week and reaching 3.5 million households in eight states.
+Shae Hopkins is the executive director and chief executive officer of KET, the only statewide broadcast and multimedia network in Kentucky, used by more than one million Kentuckians each week and reaching 5.5 million people in eight states.

 KET is a national leader in public media, a prominent producer of instructional multimedia, and is Kentucky's definitive source for quality, educational programs and services.

 Hopkins was appointed the fourth leader of KET in its 45-year history in January 2010.
 Under her leadership, KET has restructured, increased efficiencies, and implemented new technologies to expand local and educational content on all platforms.